-Ever since I learned about Cadillac Ranch in my sculpture class, I’ve wanted to go.
+Ever since I learned about Cadillac Ranch, sometimes called the Cadillac Graveyard, in my sculpture class, like Seven Magic Mountains, I’ve wanted to go.
 The road trip was the perfect opportunity and when I found out it was, sort of, on the route home, I got pretty excited.
-I was finally going to see the Cadillacs that were half buried in the fields of Amarillo, Texas.
+I was finally going to see the Cadillacs that were half-buried in the fields of Amarillo, Texas.

 After a couple wrong turns and a U-turn, we finally saw it.
 Ten small Cadillacs face first in the mud of a Texas field surrounded by people and garbage.